go-modules-by-example/index/012_modvendor/README.md

 }
 ```

-Run our `main` module as a quick "test":
+Run our example as a quick "test":

 ```